 Best Charts For Trading

 What are the best charts for trading?
 That’s very much a decision for you, and you’ll learn to make this decision as you learn more about technical analysis, and build your trading strategy.
 You might discover there are various best chart layouts for day trading and there may be certain best stock charts that you could use.
-However, generally speaking, most of the different types of charts we look at in the article What Are Trading Charts Part 2, can be used whichever financial market you’re trading.

 It might be the case that some charts aren’t so well suited for specific timeframes of trading.
 Maybe you find that a candlestick chart does not work so well on very short-term charts, or perhaps Market Profile charts do not work so well on much longer timeframes.
 We would not, however, completely rule out any particular type of chart for any kind of trading.
 It is up to you how to utilise different chart types to suit your trading approach and strategy.